fdartayre/escurl/README.md

 # Description

-`escurl` is a Bash script acting as a command line wrapper around `curl`.
-It is designed to interact with the REST APIs of Elasticsearch and Kibana and provide a similar experience from a terminal as from the Kibana Dev Tools console.
+`escurl` is a Bash script acting as a command line wrapper around `curl` to interact with the REST APIs of Elasticsearch and Kibana.

 # Configuration